-Below is a message from Drexel University President John Fry and John Fry and M. Brian Blake, PhD, Executive Vice President and Nina Henderson Provost and Distinguished University Professor of Systems and Software Engineering:
+Below is a message from Drexel University President John Fry and M. Brian Blake, PhD, Executive Vice President, Nina Henderson Provost and Distinguished University Professor of Systems and Software Engineering:

 Drexel’s recent attainment of coveted R1 research status in the Carnegie Classification of Institutions of Higher Education puts this University in a strong position, and having reached a ranking for the highest research activity — one that is held by just 37 private universities — we want to make sure we maintain this distinction, and achieve even more.